BaibhavTiwari/ethracker/readme.md

 ## Solution
 Build a **Web3-powered terminal tool** that:
-1. Connects to the Ethereum blockchain via a node provider (e.g., Infura, Alchemy, or a local node).
+1. Connects to the Ethereum blockchain via a node provider (Infura).
 2. Accepts a transaction hash as input.
 3. Fetches and displays transaction details in a clean, readable format directly in the terminal.